awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

       Choose **Next**\.

-      For a tutorial about creating a pipeline with an Amazon S3 deployment action provider, see [Tutorial: Create a Pipeline That Uses Amazon S3 as a Deployment Provider](tutorials-s3deploy.md)\.
+      For a tutorial about creating a pipeline with an Amazon S3 deployment action provider, see [Tutorial: Create a pipeline that uses Amazon S3 as a deployment provider](tutorials-s3deploy.md)\.

 **Step 5: Review the pipeline**
 + On the **Step 5: Review** page, review your pipeline configuration, and then choose **Create pipeline** to create the pipeline or **Previous** to go back and edit your choices\.
 To exit the wizard without creating a pipeline, choose **Cancel**\.

 Now that you've created your pipeline, you can view it in the console\.
 The pipeline starts to run after you create it\.
-For more information, see [View Pipeline Details and History in CodePipeline](pipelines-view.md)\.
-For more information about making changes to your pipeline, see [Edit a Pipeline in CodePipeline](pipelines-edit.md)\.
+For more information, see [View pipeline details and history in CodePipeline](pipelines-view.md)\.
+For more information about making changes to your pipeline, see [Edit a pipeline in CodePipeline](pipelines-edit.md)\.

-## Create a Pipeline \(CLI\)<a name="pipelines-create-cli"></a>
+## Create a pipeline \(CLI\)<a name="pipelines-create-cli"></a>

 To use the AWS CLI to create a pipeline, you create a JSON file to define the pipeline structure, and then run the create\-pipeline command with the `--cli-input-json` parameter\.

 **Important**
 You cannot use the AWS CLI to create a pipeline that includes partner actions\.
 You must use the CodePipeline console instead\.

-For more information about pipeline structure, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md) and [create\-pipeline](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/create-pipeline.html) in the CodePipeline [API Reference](http://docs.aws.amazon.com/cli/latest/reference/codepipeline)\.
+For more information about pipeline structure, see [CodePipeline pipeline structure reference](reference-pipeline-structure.md) and [create\-pipeline](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/create-pipeline.html) in the CodePipeline [API Reference](http://docs.aws.amazon.com/cli/latest/reference/codepipeline)\.

 To create a JSON file, use the sample pipeline JSON file, edit it, and then call that file when you run the create\-pipeline command\.

 **Prerequisites:**

-You need the ARN of the service role you created for CodePipeline in [Getting Started with CodePipeline](getting-started-codepipeline.md)\.
+You need the ARN of the service role you created for CodePipeline in [Getting started with CodePipeline](getting-started-codepipeline.md)\.
 You use the CodePipeline service role ARN in the pipeline JSON file when you run the create\-pipeline command\.
-For more information about creating a service role, see [Create the CodePipeline Service Role](pipelines-create-service-role.md)\.
+For more information about creating a service role, see [Create the CodePipeline service role](pipelines-create-service-role.md)\.
 Unlike the console, running the create\-pipeline command in the AWS CLI does not have the option to create the CodePipeline service role for you\.
 The service role must already exist\.

 You need the name of an S3 bucket where artifacts for the pipeline are stored\.
 This bucket must be in the same Region as the pipeline\.
 You use the bucket name in the pipeline JSON file when you run the create\-pipeline command\.
 Unlike the console, running the create\-pipeline command in the AWS CLI does not create an S3 bucket for storing artifacts\.
 The bucket must already exist\.